hajimemasho/taip2016/README.md

 1. Secure multi-party computation that allows companies to create different statistics about their health condition.
 The application runs on a browser and can be accessed by concurrent users.
 The application is availaible on bitbucket: https://bitbucket.org/proiect-taip/secure_multi-party_computation .

 Important names in the field:
+Craig Gentry (IBM's Thomas J. Watson Research Center) - first plausible construction for a fully homomorphic encryption scheme
+Shai Halevi (IBM's Thomas J. Watson Research Center) - principal developer of the HElib library, one of the leading researchers on homomorphic encryption
+Nigel Smart (University of Bristol)
 Kristin Lauter (Microsoft Research), Michael Naehrig (Microsoft Research), Emiliano de Cristofaro, Joppe W. Bos

 Resoures and tools available: